We performed a comparison between Ab Initio Co>Operating System and IBM InfoSphere DataStage based on real PeerSpot user reviews.

 More Ab Initio Co>Operating System Pricing and Cost Advice →

-Ab Initio Co>Operating System is ranked 28th in Data Integration with 2 reviews while IBM InfoSphere DataStage is ranked 7th in Data Integration with 37 reviews.
+Ab Initio Co>Operating System is ranked 29th in Data Integration with 2 reviews while IBM InfoSphere DataStage is ranked 7th in Data Integration with 37 reviews.
 Ab Initio Co>Operating System is rated 9.6, while IBM InfoSphere DataStage is rated 7.8.
-The top reviewer of Ab Initio Co>Operating System writes "High performance and flexible solution for companies with large amounts of data".
+The top reviewer of Ab Initio Co>Operating System writes "Excellent bulk data processing for large enterprises".
 On the other hand, the top reviewer of IBM InfoSphere DataStage writes "User-friendly with a lot of functions for transmission rules, but has slow performance and not suitable for a huge volume of data".
-Ab Initio Co>Operating System is most compared with SSIS, Collibra Catalog, AWS Glue, Informatica Cloud Data Integration and AWS Database Migration Service, whereas IBM InfoSphere DataStage is most compared with SSIS, IBM Cloud Pak for Data, Azure Data Factory, Talend Open Studio and Informatica PowerCenter.
+Ab Initio Co>Operating System is most compared with SSIS, Collibra Catalog, AWS Glue, Talend Data Management Platform and Oracle Data Integrator (ODI), whereas IBM InfoSphere DataStage is most compared with IBM Cloud Pak for Data, SSIS, Azure Data Factory, Talend Open Studio and Informatica PowerCenter.
 See our Ab Initio Co>Operating System vs. IBM InfoSphere DataStage report.

 See our list of best Data Integration vendors.